sporretta/sqlalchemy-challenge/README.md

 ## Contributing

-Simon Rennocks -->UNC Tutor --> help on graph formatting and dictionaries Classwork --> helped with syntax and predefined functions to use
+Simon Rennocks -->UNC Tutor --> help on graph formatting and dictionaries.
+He also reviewed sosme class examples with me to understand flask better.
+Classwork --> helped with syntax and predefined functions to use for sqlalchemy